barionleg/ANTs_wiki/Dimensionality-of-ANTs-algorithms.md

-In general, the `-d` flag controls the dimensionality of the algorithm being used, but this can be confusing in some use cases, such as when 3D registration warps are applied to each volume in a 4D time series.
+The `-d` flag controls the dimensionality of the algorithm being used, but this can be confusing in some use cases, such as when 3D registration warps are applied to each volume in a 4D time series.

 The user must choose the appropriate dimensionality and ensure that all input and reference images have the expected dimensions.
 If there is a discrepency, the output physical space may not be correct (see [here](https://github.com/stnava/ANTs/issues/250) for details).